verlok/vanilla-lazyload/README.md

 Quickly understand how to upgrade from a previous version reading the [practical upgrade guide](UPGRADE.md).

-### To polyfill or not to polyfill IntersectionObserver?

-On browser NOT supporting IntersectionObserver such as Internet explorer and older versions of Safari **you can choose whether or not to add a javascript polyfill** for it.

-If you **don't use a polyfill**, LazyLoad will **load all the images** as soon as it's downloaded and executed.
-The number of impacted users would be [relatively small](https://caniuse.com/intersectionobserver), so this is a completely acceptable choice.

-If you prefer to load a polyfill, the regular LazyLoad behaviour is granted.

 ### The simple, easiest way

 The easiest way to use LazyLoad is to include the script from a CDN: